Last updated: 21st December 2020

 - No work should be carried out if you or someone in your own household has coronavirus symptoms.

 - If you’re classed as ‘clinically extremely vulnerable’, it’s strongly advised that you don’t return to work onsite.
-If you’re ‘clinically vulnerable’, you should take extra care with social distancing and should be offered the safest available onsite roles where you can stay 2 metres away from others.
-If this isn’t possible, you and your employer should assess whether the risk is acceptable.
+If you’re ‘clinically vulnerable’, you should take extra care with social distancing.
+You should also be offered the safest available onsite roles where you can stay 2 metres away from others.
+You and your employer should assess whether the risk is acceptable, if this isn’t possible.

-Is it safe to work on a construction site – what should my employer be doing to reduce my risk?
+Is it safe to work on a construction site?
+What should my employer be doing to reduce my risk of coronavirus?

-Businesses should carry out a risk assessment and work through steps to make sure they’re managing the risk of COVID-19.
-For larger businesses with 5 or more people, employers need to consult with the health and safety representative selected by a recognised trade union, or if there isn’t one, a representative chosen by you and other workers.
+Businesses should carry out a risk assessment and work through steps to make sure they’re managing the risk of coronavirus (or COVID-19).
+For larger businesses with 5 or more people, employers need to consult with the health and safety representative selected by a recognised trade union.
+If there isn’t one, then they should speak to a representative chosen by you and other workers.
 Once the risk assessment has been done, they should display the government’s certificate on the company website and share it with you and any clients.

-Social distancing and good hygiene practices are really important for managing risk.
+Social distancing and good hygiene practices are really important for managing the risk of coronavirus.

 - Hygiene: Make sure hands are washed and surfaces are cleaned frequently.